kevintham/regression_project/reg_proj.md

 From the boxplot in Figure \ref{fig:box} we can conclude that from the dataset, cars with a manual transmission have a larger median MPG than cars with an automatic transmission.
 The MPG for cars with a manual transmission also appear to have a larger spread between the first and third quartiles.

 In order to visualise the relationship of MPG and transmission type with the other variables we can utilise a pairplot, shown in Figure \ref{fig:pairs}.
 From the pairplot we can observe that many of the variables are fairly correlated with each other.

-In particular, we can see how the nominal variables clearly separate some of the numerical variables.
-For example, the variable `cyl`, the number of cylinders in the car engine, splits the variables `disp`, `hp` and `drat` into distinct groups.
-The transmission type `am` also splits `disp`, `hp` and `drat` into two groups.
-Now if `am` is correlated with some of the other variables, which one actually is the variable responsible for the effect on MPG?
-Or are they all equally responsible?

 This suggests that it will be difficult to intepret linear regression results to answer question 2 due to confounding variables.

 ## Statistical Analysis